When I found out I was pregnant, I was beyond happy. Although at first, my experience was like any other, it soon became a high-risk pregnancy.

 Having a support system was vital for me.
 I met another mom who had had a high-risk pregnancy, and she asked a friend for help, her friend would visit her once every two days, and she felt emotionally supported, she also feels that her friend was key to her pregnancy being successful.

-Ask for help from whomever you can: your husband, family, neighbours, doorman, friends or colleagues.
+Ask for help from whomever you can: your husband, family, neighbors, doorman, friends, or colleagues.
 Just having someone call you from time to time to check on you and your baby will make you feel less stressed, less anxious, and more accountable for your baby and your health.

 I’m happy to help, too, just give me a shout in the comment section, contact me, or subscribe to my newsletter.
 I’ll be there the whole time if you need me!